 “PPP Second Draw”

-- Creates a second loan from the Paycheck Protection Program, called a “PPP second draw” loan for smaller and harder-hit businesses, with a maximum amount of $2 million.
+- A second loan from the Paycheck Protection Program, called a “PPP second draw” loan was created for smaller and harder-hit businesses, with a maximum amount of $2 million.

 - In order to receive a PPP loan under this section, eligible entities* must: